 Fiber Circle Studio exists to help the community in coming together to share and learn hands on skills focused in the fiber arts.

 Alisha discovered knitting in her late teens during a time of hardship and in search for her identity as a young woman.
-The moment she embarked on her first project, she realized that this what she was made for.
+The moment she embarked on her first project, she realized that this is what she was made for.

 Photo Credit: Jonathan Kirker